File Submission Guidelines

 - Images, files or videos that contain nudity are strictly forbidden to be shared on SPT-Aki services nor websites.

 - Content that may be generally construed as provocative, divisive, objectionable, discriminatory, or abusive toward any real-world individual or group, may be subject to moderation.
 This includes but is not limited to content involving politics, race, religion, gender identity, sexuality, or social class.
-We tolerate content related to real world issues and events as long as the appropriate tag ("Real World Issues") is used and the content is handled in a tasteful, respectful, and non-inflammatory manner.

 - Content related to the World War II Axis Powers (Nazi Germany, Imperial Japan, Fascist Italy) and contemporary groups sharing similar ideology.